 Businesses invested in more equipment last quarter.
 There was also strength from a shrinking trade deficit.
 But housing construction declined.

-The 3.2 percent estimated growth rate for the economy last quarter was the government's first of three projections of gross domestic product for the October-December quarter.
+The 3.2 percent estimated growth rate for the economy was the government's first of three projections of gross domestic product for the October-December quarter.
 The GDP measures the economy's total output of goods and services.

 This year, economists think the economy will get a lift from continued gains in hiring.
 Further steady job growth would give more households money to spend and help lift consumer spending, which accounts for about 70 percent of economic activity.